 We can’t lose sight of the important progress we’ve made.
 Over the last 8 years, we have largely been able to transform the conversation from “why should we reduce carbon emissions and other negative environmental impacts of our buildings?” to “how can we do better?”

-With many major cities, large swaths of people and some of the most valuable property at risk of being submerged (or turned to inhospitable desert) in the coming decades, we need to work hard to prevent the worst outcomes while also planning for the impacts that wilder storms, more severe draughts and more vicious floods will have on business, the economy, humanity and the planet.
+With many major cities, large swaths of people and some of the most valuable property at risk of being submerged (or turned to inhospitable desert) in the coming decades, we need to work hard to prevent the worst outcomes while also planning for the impacts that wilder storms, more severe droughts, and more vicious floods will have on business, the economy, humanity and the planet.
 All of this directly impacts our work and our clients.
-For example, CBRE has written about how rising sea levels effect real estate developers, Morgan Stanley about how climate change impacts investors, and the head of the Reinsurance Association of America about the climate change impacts on the insurance industry .
+For example, CBRE has written about how rising sea levels affect real estate developers, Morgan Stanley about how climate change impacts investors, and the head of the Reinsurance Association of America about the climate change impacts on the insurance industry.

 Our Work is Good Business

 For better or for worse, saving the planet isn’t the sole driver of most decisions.
 Fortunately, the work we do at Bright Power to save the planet also makes good business sense.
 Wasting resources like energy and water is bad business and bad for the bottom line – that’s never going to change.
 And the benefits are more than just saving on operating costs – implementing best energy management practices leads to more comfortable spaces that are easier to lease, longer lasting equipment, and fewer emergencies and unplanned equipment replacements.
 A building with better indoor air, better light, fewer toxins, on-site clean power generation and lower operating costs is a more desirable building.
 And a more desirable building is a more valuable building.
 (In fact, acknowledging and evangelizing the business benefits of our work might just advance our cause with the new president and his administration…)